 In general questions about biogeography and biodiversity-ecosystem function relationships have been little addressed in microbial communities due to methodological constraints.
 Today we use novel DNA-sequencing techniques.
 This development has opened up the door for a new set of questions since diversity can be analysed to a great precision and depth.
 Finally we can address the over-all question of if microorganism biogeography and biodiversity follow similar rules as that of larger organisms or if they are fundamentally different.
 Only future will tell if this information will make us rewrite ecology textbooks!

-Further, this research aims to increase our understanding of the role of bacteria in ecosystems, where they play central roles in for instance carbon cycling.
+Further, this research aims to increase our understanding of the role of microorganisms in ecosystems, where they play central roles in for instance carbon cycling.
 Thus, my research deals with the small players with global impact.

 Recent and current projects have been made possible by financial support from for instance Vetenskapsrådet, The Wenner-Gren foundation, Carl Tryggers Stiftelse för Vetenskaplig forskning, Stiftelsen Oscar och Lili Lamms minne, Biodiversa, the Åforsk foundation and Stiftelsen Olle Engkvist Byggmästare.